Technigo/project-redux-quiz-old/README.md

 # Redux quiz group project

 Project is a quiz for Friend sitcom fandom built using React, Redux and styled components.
-Project is made in mob programming.
+Project is made in mob programming: Sofie Rydmark, Johanna Rosenholm, Maria So, Jessica Mo, Kaja Wilbik

 ## The problem